 - Buy and sell business assets such as equipment and vehicles.

-Before forming an LLC, it’s important to understand the differences between the two LLC management structures, so you can choose the one most suitable for your business.
+Before forming an LLC, it’s essential to understand the differences between the two LLC management structures to choose the one most suitable for your business.

-Once you’ve chosen to operate as a member or manager LLC, record your decisions in your LLC operating agreement or single-member LLC operating agreement to prevent future disputes between members.
+Once you’ve chosen to operate as a member or manager LLC, record your decisions in your LLC or single-member LLC operating agreement to prevent future disputes between members.

 What is a member-managed LLC?

-In a member-managed LLC, all members share responsibilities and have a say in daily operations and the long-term plans of the organization.
+In a member-managed LLC, all members share responsibilities and have a say in daily operations and the organization’s long-term plans.

-All members are required to vote on major business decisions.
+All members are required to vote on significant business decisions.
 A consensus or unanimous consent must be reached before actions can be taken.

-All members can act as agents in order to obtain business loans or sign contracts for the LLC, but they can’t do so without approval from the majority of members.
+All members can act as agents to obtain business loans or sign contracts for the LLC, but they can’t do so without approval from most members.

 What is a manager-managed LLC?

-In a manager-managed LLC, the members appoint one or more managers to handle the daily operations and administrative responsibilities of the organization.
-If a member is appointed as manager, they are referred to as a managing-member.
+In a manager-managed LLC, the members appoint one or more managers to handle the organization’s daily operations and administrative responsibilities.
+If a member is appointed as manager, they are referred to as a managing member.
 However, not all members can act as managers at the same time.

 If no members are interested in managing the LLC, an external manager (someone who doesn’t own any portion of the LLC) can be hired to run the business operations.
 Depending on your state’s requirements, you can even appoint a third-party entity, such as another company, as manager of your LLC.